-- 27. All governments share a common goal of ensuring appropriate quality and safeguarding arrangements are in place for people with disability under the NDIS, in line with the following principles: - a. avoid regulatory gaps and enable NDIS participants to make seamless transitions across jurisdictional regulatory boundaries; - b. embed best practice in safeguarding arrangements across agencies; - c. consult on decisions that might reasonably be expected to impact other parties; and - d. implement information sharing arrangements to ensure the success of quality and safeguarding arrangements.
+- 30. All governments share a common goal of ensuring appropriate quality and safeguarding arrangements are in place for people with disability under the NDIS, in line with the following principles: - a. avoid regulatory gaps and enable NDIS participants to make seamless transitions across jurisdictional regulatory boundaries; - b. embed best practice in safeguarding arrangements across agencies; - c. consult on decisions that might reasonably be expected to impact other parties; - d. implement information sharing arrangements to ensure the success of quality and safeguarding arrangements; and - e. ensure cultural safety, security and competency.